-The Tourist Commercial designation has been delineated on the map attached as Schedule C. Permitted uses will focus on the need to primarily service the travelling public.
+Permitted uses will focus on the need to primarily service the travelling public.
 Uses such as accommodation, food and beverage, recreation, entertainment and vehicle sales and service facilities fulfil this function.

-Service Commercial

-The Service Commercial designation has been delineated on the map attached as Schedule C. Uses shall be restricted to home improvement centres and indoor storage facilities.
+The Tourist Commercial (TC) designation has been delineated on the map attached as Schedule C.